Anna Wilson - Lead Vocals / Piano / Acoustic Guitar

-The band is the brainchild of Grammy award-winning singer-songwriters, Anna Wilson (Piano) and Monty Powell (Electric Guitar).
-Not unlike the Buckingham-Nicks alliance, Wilson and Powell have been married for 16 years, making music together as artists, songwriters and producers in Nashville.
-Collectively they have written a dozen #1 songs and countless album cuts that appear on over 70 million records and have co-produced unique special projects together that pay tribute to The Eagles, Billy Joel and the Countrypolitan era of music.
+The band is the brainchild of Grammy award-winning singer-songwriters, Anna Wilson (Piano/Lead Vocals) and Monty Powell (Electric Guitar/Vocals).
+Wilson and Powell have been married for 16 years, making music together as artists, songwriters and producers in Nashville.
+Collectively they have written a dozen #1 songs and countless album cuts that appear on over 70 million records sold and have co-produced unique special projects together that pay tribute to The Eagles, Billy Joel and the Countrypolitan era of music.
 Additionally, Powell was a key creative force in establishing the mega success story of Keith Urban.
 He was his early producer and one of Urban’s top collaborators for many years, earning Golden Globe nominations and countless industry awards for the songs they composed together.
 Ultimately, Wilson and Powell spent 25 years in Music City together, but it wasn’t until after breaking away and retreating to their second home in the Utah mountains that they found a new muse that came calling so strong, they had to answer.

-So, who says you can’t be forty, or even fifty-something, and start a rock band?
-Not Troubadour 77.
 Music, and making music, is not just for the young, although you would be hard pressed to know that by what is regularly spit out by the music giants.
 In fact, instead of an explicit language sticker, T77 says with tongue firmly in cheek, labeling their music as “not suitable for anyone under the age of 35”.
 Wilson says, “It’s high time artists start making new music for adults as well as kids.
-Yes, dare I say songs you can understand the words to and that make you reflect and celebrate your place in life without relying entirely on the nostalgia of a bygone era.
-We’re all getting older, I think artists should make music that addresses that part of the journey too.”
+Yes, dare I say songs you can understand the words to and make you reflect and celebrate your place in life, without relying entirely on the nostalgia of a bygone era.
+We just want to carry on the great music made in the 70s.
+Back then artists weren't afraid to write and sing protest songs, and neither are we.
+We've got some songs that reflect the current issues and the times we're in now.
+We’ve got songs about getting older as well as looking back.
+I think artists should make music that addresses those parts of the journey too.”